 My research interests include the history of biblical interpretation with a focus on medieval exegesis, the history of spirituality, and faith and popular culture.
 In addition to work on Aquinas's biblical commentaries, I have written on the spirituality of medieval interpretations of the Song of Songs, the material spirituality of paint-by-numbers Last Suppers, New Orleans post Katrina, and the medieval Feast of Corpus Christi as an expression of the sensus fidelium.
 I am co-editor of the series "The Bible in Medieval Tradition" published by Eerdmans.
 In the Romans volume, I was responsible for translating selections from Thomas Aquinas's Commentary on Romans.
 That volume won first place from the Catholic Press Association in the Scripture--Academic Studies division.
+I am writing the Year A (2023-2024) "Understanding the Word" portion of World Library Publication's Living the Word: Scripture Reflections and Commentaries for Sundays and Holy Days.
 In my role as Director, I write and present on spirituality, faith and popular culture, and Pope Francis--and their transformative implications for today.

 I am a native of New Orleans.
 I attended and later taught at Jesuit High School here in town.
 I also lived in the Catholic Worker community in New York City for two years.
 I am married with three daughters and love the rich religious, cultural, and environmental heritage of south Louisiana.

 Here are some short reflections I wrote on medieval biblical interpretation.
 Here are some short reflections I wrote after a trip to Tanzania and a short column on creation.
 I speak regularly on Pope Francis.
 Here are select texts I used in a presentation on Pope Francis and Ignatian spirituality.
 Here are some texts from presentations I gave at the 2019 Gulf Coast Faith Formation Conference on beauty (starts on page 1) and evangelization (page 27) and one entitled "Creation Matters" from the Atlanta Catechist Conference in August 2017.

 Ph.D., University of Notre Dame; M.A.R., Yale University Divinity School